 In 1984, Leonard Nimoy had directed a few television episodes but never a motion picture.
-Yet the actor who gained fame for playing Spock on Star Trek and the first two feature films the series spawned was — if you’ll pardon the pun — a logical choice to direct The Search for Spock.
+Yet the actor who gained fame playing Spock on Star Trek and its first two feature films was — if you’ll pardon the pun — a logical choice for directing The Search for Spock.

 I think it turned out very nicely and Leonard knows about Vulcans and mysticism and everything that is involved with that little culture on film.
 Leonard knew about that and wanted to bring to life a lot of things that had been glossed over or never really developed before.

 Nimoy recalled in an interview with Starlog (May 1986) that there was some trepidation on the part of the executives.
 They weren’t sure about the story ending on Vulcan.

 “I felt very, very strongly about that final sequence,” said Nimoy.
 “I wanted to end the film by bringing Spock to Vulcan and going through the ritual.”

 Not being so familiar with Star Trek, the executives didn’t understand what that sequence would mean to the audience.
 They were worried about it and tried to convince me to substitute a different ending.
 They wanted to end with the dramatic escape from the Genesis planet, getting Kirk and Spock on board the Klingon Bird of Prey, reviving Spock in the sickbay, doing a little tag scene and going home.

 Nimoy argued — “vehemently” — against the notion and got his way.
 “I didn’t discuss the film with them again until I showed them my first cut.”